-Spring Silks of New Styles, Fashionable Double Skirt Robes, Shawls of the New Spring Styles,
+Spring Silks of New Styles,

+Fushionable Double Skirt Robes,

+Shawls of the New Spring Styles,

 De Laines and Fancy Dress Goods,

 Summer Poplins and Valencias,

-Traveling Dress Goods full yariety,
+Traveling Dress Goods full variety,

 Blankets, Sheeting and Housekeeping Goods.

-N. B.-Storckeepers are respectfully requested to examine our stock of BLACK SILKS and SHAWLS, before purchasing.
+N. B.-Storekeepers are respectfully requested to examine our stock of BLACK SILKS and SHAWLS, before purchasing.

+ine our stock of Burden purchasing.

 P. S.-New Goods received Daily, and good Bargains from the Auctions of New York and this City.

-AFF Terms Nett Cash and prices low.
+20 Terms Nett Cash and prices low.